 Existence of Quartz

-The element of quartz exists in two forms.
-Let us discuss the types of quartz or quartz types and meanings.
+Quartz minerals exist in two forms.
+Let us discuss the types of quartz or quartz types and their meanings.

-(2) beta-, or the high quartz - It is stable above the temperature of 573 °C.
+Beta or high quartz is stable above the temperature of 573 °C.

 Synthetic and Artificial Treatment

-Not all quartz varieties are naturally occurring.
-A few clear quartz crystals are also treated using gamma or heat irradiation to induce the colour where it would not otherwise occur naturally.
-Susceptibility to such treatments will depend on the location where the quartz was mined.
+It is important to remember that not all quartz varieties are naturally occurring.
+Some clear quartz crystals are also treated using gamma or heat irradiation to induce the colour where it would not otherwise occur naturally; this treatment depends on the location where the quartz is mined.

 Prasiolite, which is an olive-coloured material, can be produced by heat treatment; natural prasiolite has also been observed in the Lower Silesia in Poland.
 Although the citrine takes place naturally, the majority is given as the result of smoky or heat-treating amethyst quartz.
 To deepen its colour, carnelian is widely heat-treated.